Dubai's Parkin announces new paid parking system for Mall of the Emirates, 2 others

 As drivers enter the parking area, they will get an SMS or a Parkin app alert about the parking costs.
 Visitors will be able to use the app or Parkin's website to settle any charges.

-The new seamless entry and exit experience is expected to ease mall access for more than 20 million cars every year across three sites, which have a total of 21,000 parking spaces.
+The new seamless entry and exit experience is expected to ease mall access for more than 20 million cars every year across three sites.
+These malls have a total of 21,000 parking spaces.

 Parkin, a public joint stock company listed on the Dubai Financial Market, has been looking to expand its services to privately owned developments — including shopping malls, airports, and other high-traffic facilities — it said earlier this year.